AbiJays/Introduction-to-Lists/lists.md

 code .
 ```

-## Commence listing
+## Onto Lists!

 We start by giving our list a name and because you cannot use spaces within variables we will follow convention and use an underscore to separate the words.

-There are other naming conventions but this is not important right now as this is what we are going to use.
+There are other naming conventions but this is not important right now.
 In our file We will type task_list